TheBeef/WhippyTerm/README.md

 protocols such as I2C and SPI though plugins.

 #### Terminal emulations
-Terminal emulations such as ANSI and VT100 can be added (ANSI is builtin and always available) through plugins.
+Terminal emulations such as ANSI and others can be added (ANSI is builtin and always available) through plugins.

 #### Binary protocols